tomkerkhove/catch-a-box/README.md

 A Flash game to catch food supply drops to save a starving village.

+To enable Flash in Chrome; go to `chrome://settings/content/flash` and change it to *Ask First*.

 > This was created during collage more than 10 years ago, clearly this isn't my best work 🙈

 ## What it looks like